lunarc/lunarc_docs/docs/quick_reference.md

     #SBATCH --mem-per-cpu=<amount_of_memory_per_core_in_MB>

-Alarik has nodes with 32 GB and 64 GB memory.
-The default allocation per core is therefore 2000 MB to match the smaller memory.
-To fully utilise the memory on the 64 GB nodes, the nodes have to requested specifically with **-C mem64GB** and the memory per core should be set to 4000 MB .
+Aurora has nodes with 64 GB of memory.
+The default allocation per core is therefore 3000 MB, allowing some memory for the operating system.
+Please note that if you increase your memory request beyond 3000 MB per core, some cores on the system will be idle due to the lack of memory.
+Your account gets charged for these cores as well.

-    # Twice the default amount of memory per core on Alarik nodes with 64 GB memory
-    #SBATCH -C mem64GB #SBATCH --mem-per-cpu=4000

 # File systems